nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/version-2/+page.svelte.md

 **Before (v1):**

-You used `getFluentContext` to access the reactive `localize` helper.
+You used `getFluentContext` and destructuring to access the reactive `localize` function.

 ```svelte
 <script>